MSP among residents evacuated from early morning flats fire

 “People got out but it was very dramatic and still is.”

-Mr Simpson, a Scottish Conservative MSP, said the fire crews were doing a “fantastic” job but access issues were making it more difficult for them as they could not drive up to the front of the building.
+Mr Simpson, a Scottish Conservative MSP, said the fire crews are doing a “fantastic” job but access issues made it more difficult for them as they cannot drive up to the front of the building.

 He said: “I think there is a safety issue in that the fire brigade cannot get a fire engine up to the front of these flats because of the way they are designed, so what they’re having to do to get access from the front is actually carry ladders up to the front and put ladders up against balconies, it’s pretty shocking.